IBM/bee-travels-istio/README.md

    $ artillery run artillery_load/artillery.yaml
    ```

 3. The Mesh Dashboard provides information about the number of requests the services receive and their latency.
 The `Requests` column depicts how many requests are coming in per second.
 The `P50 Latency` describes the average time taken to complete requests, `P90 Latency` describes the time taken for the slowest 10% of requests, and `P99 Latency` describes the time taken for the slowest 1% of requests.
-Comparing the latency between the different versions, we can swee that across all the services, `v1` is the fastest, followed by `v2`, and `v3` is the slowest.
+Comparing the latency between the different versions, we can see that across all the services, `v1` is the fastest, followed by `v2`, and `v3` is the slowest.
    ![grafana-latency](readme_images/grafana-latency.png)

 ### Visualize the service mesh through Kiali